Free Tools Grid

 Frequently asked questions

-Why does it ask for a background color?+
+Why does it ask me to pick a background color?+

 When should I NOT convert PNG to JPG?+